alexandertrefz/essence/packages/cli/README.md

-as an ordinary Diagnostic, showing the value of every sub-expression the compiler recorded at the span it was written at. `-f` filters by name, `--tag` and `--skip-tag` by tag, `--watch` stays up and re-runs only what a change reached, and a project skips tags by default by naming them in the nearest `package.json`:
+as an ordinary Diagnostic, showing the value of every sub-expression the compiler recorded at the span it was written at. `-f` filters by name, `--tag` and `--skip-tag` by tag, `--watch` stays up and re-runs only what a change reached, `--coverage` reports what the run reached — lines, branches, `match` arms and the Cases of a `choice` nothing built, with `--coverage-report lcov|json` writing a file as well — and a project skips tags by default by naming them in the nearest `package.json`:

 ```json
 { "essence": { "test": { "skipTags": ["slow"] } } }